 Question: What is a good lawn?

 Answer: A good lawn is one that provides a good uniform appearance throughout the entire year.
-A good lawn must be resistant to wear if it is going to be used in high traffic areas.
+A good and beautiful lawn must be resistant to wear if it is going to be used in high traffic areas.

 A good lawn should be weed-free.
 It should be a thick dense turf that will minimize injuries to active who use it like growing children.

 A good lawn should keep mud and dust out of the house.
 A good lawn should be cut closely for maximum enjoyment and usage.

 A good lawn is one that, when people walk on it, they say “Oh, just like a carpet.”